Things to Know Before Applying

 Diversity.
 We want a rich tapestry of ideas, gender, age, and identity to weave together as an eclectic whole.

-Applications will be accepted through March 31st, 2018.
+Though our applications are essentially “rolling” (which means speakers may apply anytime throughout the year…we keep all applications on file for future consideration if there isn’t a perfect fight “right now”) we will be accepting applications in consideration of our September 2018 event through March 31st, 2018.
 To apply as a TEDxPasadena speaker, read all of these FAQ’s, then click the red button at the bottom of this page.

 The application deadline for our Fall 2018 event is March 31st.
 We accept applications on a rolling basis, however.
 We keep all applications on file to keep in mind for future speaking opportunities, so if you are not selected this year, trust that we will consider you again in years to come.